reviewboard/rbtools/docs/rbtools/workflows/git.rst

 Maybe we wanted to land them as linear, squashed commits, one per branch?
 If so, we could have used ``--squash``.

-Once you get the hang of this process, you'll find it *much* faster band more flexible than methods like pull requests.
+Once you get the hang of this process, you'll find it *much* faster and more flexible than methods like pull requests.